FahmidaHamid/dataset_ictir/README.md

 #########################################

-This file contains the following folders:
+This repository contains the following folders:

 1. wwwSampleDataSet --> pdf files
 2. wwwSampleDataSetOut --> raw text files from the corresponding pdfs